Ai0796/BDSP-Randomizers/README.md

 # Pokemon Brilliant Diamond Shining Pearl Randomizer
 ## by Aldo796, Copycat, SanGawku, XLuma, and Red.#9015

+## Due to match statements, Python 3.10+ is required to run all starter randomization

 # Usage

 1. Extract the archive